awsdocs/aws-lambda-developer-guide/doc_source/lambda-runtimes.md

 + Image – Custom
 + Linux kernel – 4\.14\.165\-102\.205\.amzn2\.x86\_64

 When your function is invoked, Lambda attempts to re\-use the execution environment from a previous invocation if one is available\.
-This saves time preparing the execution environment, and it allows you to save resources such as database connections and temporary files in the [execution environment](runtimes-context.md) to avoid creating them every time your function runs\.
+When an [execution environment](runtimes.context.md) is resued, time is saved because your resources, such as database connections and temporary files do not have to be recreated before your functions runs.

 A runtime can support a single version of a language, multiple versions of a language, or multiple languages\.
 Runtimes specific to a language or framework version are [deprecated](runtime-support-policy.md) when the version reaches end of life\.